ASGouthami/github-report1/README.md

 ![Image](https://github.com/user-attachments/assets/0cb3d795-6bf7-4e0c-a5a5-4e4c83270ad3)

+From the above graph the gain is 2dB.

 The gain is nearly constant (flat response) over a wide frequency range, which indicates a stable amplification in the mid-band region.

  The gain drops sharply at high frequencies, indicating the cutoff frequency (fH) or bandwidth limitation due to MOSFET capacitances (Cgs, Cgd) and parasitic effects.